elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

 ---

-### In the constructor pattern, what kinds of objects get implemented?
+### In the constructor pattern, what kinds of objects can we implement?

 <details className='answer'>
   <summary>